RNMaranan/MeXE402_Midterm_Maranan_Marasigan/README.md

 **R-Squared and Adjusted R-Squared Overview**

-- R-Squared (R²): Indicates the proportion of variance in the dependent variable (e.g., sepal length) that is explained by the independent variables (e.g., sepal width, petal length, petal width).
+- R-Squared (R²): Indicates the proportion of variance in the dependent variable (e.g., class) that is explained by the independent variables (e.g., sepal length, sepal width, petal length, petal width).
 A higher R² value, closer to 1, suggests a better fit of the model to the data.
 - Adjusted R-Squared: Adjusts the R² value based on the number of predictors, providing a more reliable measure when there are multiple independent variables, as it penalizes the inclusion of irrelevant predictors.

 For example, if the model yields an R² of 0.85, it indicates that 85% of the variance in sepal length is explained by the model.
 If the Adjusted R² is close to this value, it confirms that the predictors contribute meaningfully to the model without overfitting.